-Getting a good night’s sleep with a newborn in the house is like finding the hidden turtle at Trader Joe’s.
+Getting a good night’s sleep with a newborn in the house is like finding the pacifier that fell onto the nursery floor in the middle of the night.

-The funny thing is, on the nights we started to get four-plus hours of sleep, we were like– “WOW!
+And you know you’re truly sleep-deprived when you start to get four-plus hours of sleep in a row and are like– “WOW!
 I can’t believe we slept so long!”

-Feeling good after half a night’s sleep must be God’s built-in kind gesture to get you through until they sleep the entire night.
-LOL.
+Feeling good after half a night’s sleep must be God’s built-in, kind gesture to get us through until babies sleep the whole night.

 Let Me Give You Some Hope:

-You won’t forever be the sleep-deprived zombie you feel like you are.
+You won’t forever be the sleep-deprived zombie you feel like you are now.

-One of the best things I did with my newborns was to put them on an infant sleep schedule.
+The best thing I did with my newborns was to put them on an infant sleep schedule, or more specifically, a routine.

-This came in so handy with my first daughter because my husband deployed two weeks after her birth.
+This came in so handy with our oldest daughter because my husband deployed two weeks after her birth.
 I was solo-parenting, and I needed all the sleep I could get.

 You can read more on that story here.